From Touch of Evil (1958) to Atonement (2007), here are the 10 greatest long takes in movie history.

 1. Rope (1948)

 Alfred Hitchcock and his cinematographer duo Joseph A. Valentine-William V. Skall shot the entire film in a manner that gives the impression of it being a one long continuous shot.
-In actuality, the entire film is structured during the process of editing to give the feel as if the entire film consists of one long take.
+In actuality, the entire film is structured during the process of editing to give it this striking feel.
 Hitchcock, being a master in film editing, shot the individual long shots in such a way that each shot ended with a black or a wipe.
 This helped to have a smooth transition from one shot to the other without any interruption.

 The way in which the film is shot does not give hints or clues about what’s going to happen next in the story.
 So, the shot design piques our curiosity about what might happen to the characters.

-The German film directed by Sebastian Schipper is a crime thriller which was shot in one long take.
-The film was shot by Sturla Brandth Grøvlen from about 4.30 am to 7.00 am on 27 April 2014 in the Kreuzberg and Mitte neighborhoods.
-If we look at the film from an aesthetic point of view the long shot provides a rich visual portrayal of a Spanish woman (Laia Costa) struggling to survive against the dark world of crime.
+Sebastian Schipper’s crime thriller already mentioned above was a 138-minute, single take film.
+Cinematographer Sturla Brandth Grøvlen shot the film from about 4.30 am to 7.00 am on 27 April 2014 in the Kreuzberg and Mitte neighborhoods of Berlin.
+If we look at the film from an aesthetic point of view, the long shot provides a rich visual portrayal of a Spanish woman (Laia Costa) struggling to survive against the dark world of crime.
+This clip here gives us a glimpse of its narrative style and tone.

 What Are The Various Types of Equipment To Achieve a Long Take?